hbarcelos/task-manager/README.md

 The application will listen to port `8001`.

-**NOTICE:** back-end API is already functional, while front-end is in early stages of development.
+**WARNING:** back-end API is already functional, while front-end is in early stages of development.

 ## Testing the API